colinmoran/colinmoran/README.md

-Projects focused on investment and data analysis.
+Interested in projects focused on investment and data analysis.

 Reach me via LinkedIn here: https://www.linkedin.com/in/colinsmoran/